 1. Introduction

 The world is warming very quickly, driven by the upward trend in greenhouse gas (GHG) emissions [1-3].
-Rising global temperatures are increasing the incidence and severity of extreme weather events, with greater population exposure to flooding across western and northern Europe [4,5].
+Rising global temperatures are increasing the incidence and severity of extreme weather events, with greater population exposure to flooding across western and central Europe [4,5].
 GHG emissions are also the major source of poor air quality, both with respect to fine particulate matter (PM₂.₅) and other air pollutants released during the combustion of fossil fuels for power generation, residential and commercial energy use and transport.
 Flooding [6,7] and air pollution [8-11] are placing human health at risk.
 In the UK, the 12 months up to July 2021 included storms and resultant severe flooding in August, November and December 2020 as well as flash floods in January, June and July 2021 [12,13].
 UK annual monitoring data [14] indicate that 28% of local areas fail to meet the 2005 WHO guidelines on air quality [9]; the more stringent thresholds in the WHO’s updated guidelines are likely to increase this proportion [15].

 Studies of populations exposed to flooding and air pollution have reported participants’ concerns about climate change and its adverse impacts [16-18].
 However, little is known about whether exposure is a predictor of climate change concern (CCC) and perceptions of its health impacts (PIH) in the general population.
 A 2018 review of studies of public perceptions of the health impacts of climate change did not report on the studies’ inclusion of measures of exposure [19].
 A more recent review [20] found two studies that included UK populations [21,22], neither of which investigated exposures as potential factors predicting climate change concern and perceptions of health impacts.